We’re carrying out a review of our waste collection service which will see the biggest changes ever made to our waste collections.

 Will one wheelie bin for mixed recycling be considered?

-After the resident consultation period, DEFRA issued recycling collection guidance to local authorities, which for the first time supports the idea of co-mingled bins – where all recycling could be collected in one wheelie bin.
+After the resident consultation period, DEFRA issued draft recycling collection guidance to local authorities, which for the first time supports the idea of co-mingled bins – where all recycling could be collected in one wheelie bin.
 This guidance will ultimately become law, so will be considered when looking at the recycling container options.

 Why is the black recycling trolley with five drawers not included in the options?